 Many scopes present these activities in the form of case diagrams, so their flow can be easily understood.
 However, you should keep it simple and register only the most significant processes in your scope statement – leave the details for your plan.

 The challenges, or constraints, which your team will face while implementing your project are the focus of this section.
 You should mention anything that can limit or have a negative impact on your project, especially those factors able to cause it’s premature end.
+Start constructing your project risk assessment with this information too.

 Usually, constraints are related to time or cost.
 For instance, maybe you are concerned that your competitor will launch their product before yours.
 Or maybe you don’t have enough money to buy the best raw materials.
 They can also be legal requirements or policies you must respect, so consider other possibilities.